-Letter grades are assigned according to the following system for all courses for which students have registered.\
+Letter grades are assigned according to the following system for all courses for which students have registered.

 - A Excellent (90-100)

 - B Good (80-89)

 - C Average (70-79)

 - D Poor (60-69)

 - F Failure (below 60)

 - W Withdrawal

 - I Incomplete

-- IP\\ In Progress
+- IP In Progress

 - AU Audit

 - S Satisfactory

 - U Unsatisfactory

-\Grade requirements and withdrawal policies may vary in specific courses or programs.
+Grade requirements and withdrawal policies may vary in specific courses or programs.
 For specific information consult the course syllabus, the department website or contact the Office of the Dean of Instruction, 205-391-2283.

-\\A grade of IP is available only in those sections of developmental education courses that utilize Computer Based Instruction (CBI).
+A grade of IP is available only in those sections of developmental education courses that utilize Computer Based Instruction (CBI).
 These CBI sections are identified each semester in the printed official Schedule of Classes; this Schedule is also available on the College website, www.sheltonstate.edu.
 For additional information, refer to the Language Arts and Mathematics department websites.

 A grade of W is assigned to a student who officially withdraws from the College or from a course.
-Refer to the Withdrawal Process explained on page 29, for additional information.
+Refer to the Withdrawal Process explained on page 30 for additional information.

 A grade of I is assigned only if the final exam (or some work of equivalent significance) is missed.
 The students must provide the instructor with documentation to support that the absence was due to extenuating circumstances.
 In the event that an I is given, the instructor must submit to the division chair (or other designee) a written plan for the student to complete the work to establish the course grade.
 This plan must contain all information and materials required to establish the grade.
 Unless extenuating circumstances exist, the grade must be established within one semester after the I was initially assigned.
 Once the grade is determined, the instructor will follow the official change of grade procedure.
+If no grade has been established prior to the end of the semester the I will automatically be changed to a F.

-Non-credit college activities such as START-UP, COM-PASS, etc., may appear on both the student's schedule and/or transcript.
+Non-credit college activities such as START-UP, COM-PASS, etc., may appear on the student's schedule and/or transcript.